 Daniel was amongst those taken captive when Nebuchadnezzar besieged Jerusalem.
 Along with three of his companions, Daniel is trained for service to the king.
 Electing not to defile himself with the king’s food and wine, Daniel gets agreement that he and his three companions should take a vegetarian diet and be tested after ten days.
-They are found to grow in wisdom and understanding to such an extent that the king judges them to be ten times better than all the magicians and astrologers in his realm.
+They are then found to have grown in wisdom and understanding to such an extent that the king judges them to be ten times better than all the magicians and astrologers in his realm.

 After three years, Nebuchadnezzar has a dream that only Daniel is able to interpret.
 It is a prophesy of four kingdoms, or empires, followed by God’s everlasting kingdom.
 Nebuchadnezzar rewards him with gifts and promotes him to rule over the whole province of Babylon, and to be chief of the governors over all the wise men of Babylon.

 For refusing to worship a giant golden image of Nebuchaznezzar, Daniel’s three companions, Shadrach, Meschach and Abednego, are cast into a furnace, but they miraculously survive and Nebuchadnezzar gives praise to God.
 The three are then restored to the positions held before they were accused and given more responsibilities.

-Nebuchadnezzar has another dream, this one also interpreted by Daniel who tells Nebuchadnezzar he will lose his mind for seven years in order that he will come to know that God is all powerful.
+Nebuchadnezzar has another dream, also interpreted by Daniel.
+He tells Nebuchadnezzar he will lose his mind for seven years in order that he will come to know that God is all powerful.
 He will then be restored to his position as king of Babylon.
 After a year, the king is struck down just as the dream foretold, and seven years later his mind is healed and he gives praise to God.